CarloLucibello/Erdos.jl/docs/src/types.md

 # Types and Constructors
-*FatGraphs.jl* defines the following basic types and functionalities.
+*Erdos.jl* defines the following basic types and functionalities.

 ## Abstract Types